msmcsd/UnifiCSharp/README.md

 ## Project Folders

 This repo contains projects for both client and server.
 	The `server` folder contains C# Web API project.
+	The `desktop` folder contains C# desktop project and a shared Dll project for processing commands.
+	All other folders are for React client.